Note: As a subsidiary of

-This programme comprises 60 credits.
+This programme consist of 60 credits.
+The courses includes:

 UCOL's New Zealand Certificate in Study and Career Preparation (Level 4) (Medical Imaging Pathway) covers a variety of subjects that will equip you with academic skills for higher-level study in Medical Imaging and is comprised of the following papers:

 In this course you will discover the best way for you to learn in the health sciences area.
 Topics cover skills considered essential for health science students and include aspects of learning, exam and test preparation, time management, research skills, written and oral communication as well as interview and CV preparation.
 Classes will include work in a PC computer laboratory.
 You will research a health condition, infection or disease that is caused by a microorganism and present this information both in a written essay and oral presentation.
 You will also create a professional health portfolio, which includes interviewing a health professional and researching the history, academic pathway, professional associations and the significance of this health profession for future health care in New Zealand.